Mario's Cement Factory: Gameplay

-Development
+Development and release

 Mario's Cement Factory was developed by Nintendo R&D1, which at the time was led by Gunpei Yokoi, and published by Nintendo.
 Like all Game & Watch releases, each unit is a standalone portable device that doubles as a clock and can only play the one game.
 Hirokazu Tanaka composed the game sounds.
+The game was released the same year that Nintendo's Famicom system debuted in Japan, and two years after the first Mario title (the arcade game Donkey Kong).
+It was one of the first games to feature Mario's name in the title.

 Two versions of the game were released.
 The first is part of the Game & Watch Table Top series and debuted on April 28, 1983.
 It has a full color illuminated screen, and approximately 250,000 models were produced.
+The game's graphics are accomplished through matrixing small images of elements from the game in conjunction with an opening in the top to allow the screen to be illuminated.
+These small images are drawn onto the screen, and the system requires a light source for play.
 The Table Top series did not sell as well, leading to Mario's Cement Factory being one of only four Table Top units ever produced.
-A smaller handheld version was later released on June 8 as part of the New Wide Screen series.
+A smaller handheld version, part of the Game & Watch "New Wide Screen" series, was later released on June 8.
 It has a monochrome screen with a color overlay, and approximately 750,000 units were produced.

-The game was released the same year that Nintendo's Famicom system debuted in Japan, and two years after the first Mario title (the arcade game Donkey Kong).

-The first revision of the tabletop version is notable for playing a brief excerpt of the Queen song Another One Bites The Dust whenever a new game is started.
-In later revisions of the game, this excerpt was replaced with a generic melody.
+It was one of eight titles released in the New Wide Screen series.